jakenaor/Exoplanet-Transit-Finder/docs/CURRENT_STATE.md

   - Expose top candidate periods, harmonics, aliases, and the median-smoothed vs raw power spectrum.
   - Flag edge-effect or phase-wrapping artifacts where relevant.
 - Performance/user feedback:
-  - Add progress reporting for long searches.
+  - Per-file progress bars are implemented for client-side batch processing.
+  - Backend/search-stage progress streaming is still pending.
   - Add a fast preview mode before full-resolution search.
   - Consider installing `transitleastsquares` as an optional backend dependency once the UI has a stable search workflow.